Community and Family Service Concentration

 The ECET program of study progresses from passive child observation and study of developmentally appropriate practices to active participation in a variety of experiences with children and families, on campus and into the community.
 Students must earn a minimum of a "C" or better in all ECE courses and ENG 112 to progress to the next level of study in the ECE program.

 The National Association for the Education of Young Children (NAEYC) commission on Early Childhood Associate Degree Accreditation has awarded this program accreditation.
 This program is also approved by the Ohio Department of Education to offer the Pre-kindergarten Associate Teaching License to students who are recommended for licensure.
+Accredited to March 2022.

 Graduates will be prepared for placement in child care centers, Head Start Centers, public schools, preschools, public preschool paraprofessional programs or other programs involved in the care and guidance of prekindergarten children and their families.